 Zakat Calculators available online – Transparent Hands

 There are many other Zakat Calculators available online which you can use to calculate your Zakat accurately.
-Zakat calculators save your time and only takes into account those values that fall into the Zakatable criteria eliminating confusion.
-Transparent Hands also has its own zakat calculator that can lead to the accurate calculation for the individual.
+Zakat calculators save your time and only take into account those values that fall into the Zakatable criteria eliminating confusion.
+Transparent Hands also has its own Zakat calculator that can lead to the accurate calculation for the individual.

 If your net yearly savings fall below the Nisaab amount you need not pay Zakat.
 If your net capital exceeds the Nisaab value it will be mandatory for you to give zakat.
 Keep in mind that in addition to cash, Zakat is also owed on gold, silver, investments, rent, income, business merchandise, and profits, shares, and bonds.
 All of these must be taken into account when calculating the Zakat amount.

 Zakat is obligatory for every Muslim who is of sound mind and possesses more wealth than the Nisaab amount.
 You can pay Zakat at any time of the year if you know that your personal wealth is above Zakat.
 Keep a note of the date so that you remember when it’s due in the next year.
 Many people choose Ramadan as the month to pay zakat in order to seek the mercy and blessings of the Almighty.
 Ramadan is also one of the five pillars of Islam.
 It is a sacred time when Muslims are required to fast and read the Quran.
 Paying Zakat in this Holy month is another way to cleanse the soul and one’s wealth.